Statue of liberty museum

-The new Statue of Liberty Museum, to be opened to the public in 2019, will feature two VS1 walls and a VS1 all-glass elevator enclosure.
-The new museum was designed by FXFOWLE, with whom Innovation Glass has worked on previous projects.
+The new Statue of Liberty Museum, now open as of May 16, 2019, features two VS1 walls and a VS1 all-glass elevator enclosure.
+The new museum was designed by FXCOLLABORATIVE, with whom Innovation Glass has worked on previous projects.

 • Entry wall with all-glass balance doors and revolving doors